 Welcome to the infant and toddler nutrition part of the Nutrition for Kids site!

 Babies do really well having only their mother's milk, but after about six months you can of course start to try some other foods.
-Like pureed veggies and fruit.
+Like pureed fruits.

 And it makes sense.
 The baby's digestive system and his little body is not yet ready for anything else too much earlier.